 Since 2007–08, the Australian Government has committed almost $13 billion to implement water reforms in the Murray–Darling Basin.
 Of this, more than $8 billion is committed specifically for irrigation infrastructure and efficiency programmes.

 Murray–Darling Basin Plan

 The Murray–Darling Basin Plan provides an integrated and strategic framework for water reform, consistent with the requirements of the Water Act.
 The independent Murray–Darling Basin Authority developed the Basin Plan.

-The Australian Government funds a number of water programmes within the Murray-Darling Basin under the Sustainable Rural Water Use and Infrastructure Program.
+The Australian Government funds a number of water programs within the Murray–Darling Basin.